 Performer, choreographer and teaching artist grew up in the border of Tijuana and San Diego CA.

-She has worked with dance artists and companies throughout México, the U.S. and Ecuador, including a number of projects and performances with Lux Boreal Danza Contemporánea, Allyson Green Dance, Peter Terezakis, Khosro Adibi, Cristina Baquerizo, Will Rawls and the Indie Ballet Collaborative and currently she is working with Daria Fain and acanarytorsi by Yanira Castro.
+She has worked with dance artists and companies throughout México, the U.S. and Ecuador, including a number of projects and performances with Lux Boreal Danza Contemporánea, Allyson Green Dance, Peter Terezakis, Khosro Adibi, Cristina Baquerizo, the Indie Ballet Collaborative, Will Rawls, Rebecca Davis, a canary torsi by Yanira Castro and Mina Nishimura.
+Currently she is working with Daria Fain and Cori Olinghouse.

 In 2009 she received a Bachelors in Fine Arts in Dance from San Diego State University where she presented the full-length concert "The Art of Time Travel".
 That same year she attended the summer dance intensive taught by dancer and choreographer Doug Varone and his company at SUNY Purchase Conservatory of Dance in New York.